FractalFir/rustc_codegen_clr/README.md

 | C# release (pure IL)                       | 250 ns          |
 | C# debug (pure IL)                         | 370 ns          |

 As you can see, the difference between optimized C# and optimized .NET Rust code is not all that big.
 It is noticeable(~10%), but I would say it is a pretty good result considering how few optimizations are done right now.
-With a couple bigger changes coming further down the line, the gap could become non-existent in the future.
+With a couple of bigger changes coming further down the line, the gap could become non-existent in the future.
 Since this benchmark is meant to show the worst case scenario, Rust could already outperform C# in a wide range of more memory-intensive scenarios.

 **However**, you should take all of those results with a pinch of salt.
-Since there is currently no way to use "proper" .NET benchmarking tools, I am relying on the `Stopwatch` class for time and have no way to control for the behavior of the JIT.
+Since there is currently no way to use "proper" .NET benchmarking tools, I am relying on the `Stopwatch` class for time measurements and have no way to control the behavior of the JIT.
 It seems to optimize the Rust code after enough runs, all while the speed of C# dropped significantly.
 This is not due to thermal throttling or any other variable I can think of - both tests were run multiple times back-to-back (Rust then C# the Rust then C# again), and the results remain consistent.
-Such oddities point at issues with the testing setup, but the results can still serve as a rough guide about what kinds of performance can be expected.
+Such oddities point at issues with the testing setup, but the results can still serve as a **very** rough guide about what kinds of performance can be expected.

 | Test Method                       | Avg of 100M runs |
 | --------------------------------- | ---------------- |